-Cared For: Shana Hoehn / Virginia Lee Montgomery / Sarah Sudhoff
+Cared For: Shana Hoehn / VLM (Virginia L. Montgomery) / Sarah Sudhoff

-As part of the Innovations in Arts and Health symposium being organized by the University of Houston (Sept.29-Oct.1, 2022), the Blaffer Art Museum will present the work of three artists who propose meditations on the politics and complexities that infuse medicine and the healing process.
-Shana Hoehn, Virginia Lee Montgomery, and Sarah Sudhoff have all spent significant time living and working in Texas, and each will share work that reformulates our visual and conceptual models of remedy, care, and therapy.
+As part of the Healing Arts Houston, a city-wide program centered around a three-day international conference, Innovations in Arts and Health at the University of Houston (Sept.29-Oct.1, 2022), the Blaffer Art Museum will present the work of three artists who propose meditations on the politics and complexities that infuse medicine and the healing process.
+Shana Hoehn, VLM (Virginia L. Montgomery), and Sarah Sudhoff have all spent significant time living and working in Texas, and each will share work that reformulates our visual and conceptual models of remedy, care, and therapy.
 Hoehn draws upon archival documents and images to interrogate how the diagnosis of psychosis has been applied and weaponized against women across time.
 Sudhoff marries autobiography, performance, and ongoing research to confront the devices that examine and penetrate female bodies within the medical enterprise.
-Montgomery expands further upon this perspective, orchestrating surreal video collages and lush sculptures that consider forms of spiritual healing for both the body and the larger planet.
+VLM expands further upon this perspective, orchestrating surreal video collages and lush sculptures that consider forms of spiritual healing for both the body and the larger planet.
 As a whole, at a time when the autonomy and well-being of bodies have become increasingly contested in the public forum, this exhibition offers a space for a recalibration of care, and how it is practiced.

 Healing Arts Houston is co-produced by the University of Houston and CULTURUNNERS under the auspices of the World Health Organization Arts & Health Program.